Fort Jones, California

-Fort Jones is a city in the Scott Valley area of Siskiyou County, California, United States.
+Fort Jones is a town in the Scott Valley area of Siskiyou County, California, United States.
 Like many of the communities that surround Mount Shasta, it lies in the southern tip of the Cascadia bioregion.
 Its population is 695 as of the 2020 census, down from 839 from the 2010 census.

 History

 Naming

 Fort Jones is registered as a California Historical Landmark.
 It takes its name from the frontier outpost once located less than a mile to the south of the city's corporate limits.
 The town was originally named Scottsburg (c.
 1850), but was changed to Scottsville shortly afterward.
 In 1852, the site was again renamed Wheelock, this time in honor of Mr. O. C. Wheelock who, with his partners, established the area's first commercial enterprise.
 In 1854, a post office was established and the town was renamed again, becoming known as Ottitiewa, the Indian name for the Scott River branch of the Shasta tribe.
 The name remained unchanged until 1860 when local citizens successfully petitioned the postal department to change the name to Fort Jones, a name that is retained to the present day.

 The earliest permanent building at the town site was built in 1851 by two Messrs.
 Brown and Kelly.
 It was purchased soon after construction by O. C. Wheelock, Captain John B. Pierce, and two other unknown partners.
 Wheelock and his partners established a trading post, a bar, and a brothel at this site, which primarily served the troopers stationed at the fort.
 Near the end of the 1850s, the nearby mining camps of Hooperville and Deadwood began to disband as a result of the dwindling stores of placer gold, epidemic illness and devastating fires.